vishaltak/gitlab-development-kit/doc/howto/gitlab-oauth2.md

 To enable the GitLab.com OmniAuth provider, you must register your GDK instance with your GitLab.com account.
-GitLab.com will generate an application ID and secret key for you to use.
+GitLab.com generates an application ID and secret key for you to use.

 1. Sign in to GitLab.com.
 1. On the upper right corner, click on your avatar and go to your **Settings**.